Silver Birch Class

 Download the full Class Document

-Silver Birch Curriculum Provision – Autumn Term 2017
+Silver Birch Curriculum Provision – Summer Term 2019

-Silver Birch Class Curriculum Provision – Autumn Term 2017
+Silver Birch Class Curriculum Provision –Summer Term 2019

-Homework will be given out on a Friday for the following Friday.
-Your child will receive
+Homework will still be given out on a Friday for the following Friday.
+Your child will receive the following:

 - Read at home 5 times a week and record in your reading record